 The Breakfast Club aims to also rely on the expertise of other professionals in the community to build skills in financial literacy, accounting, employment, communication, education, healthy relationships, sexual, physical and mental health, tenancy expectations, housekeeping, and more.
-The program provides youth and young adults with a hot breakfast, time to learn and build relationships and a network of support that is a critical component of their overall success.
+The program provides youth and young adults time to learn and build relationships and a network of support that is a critical component of their overall success.
 For individuals who are experiencing homeless or poverty, facilities are also available for them to access showers, laundry, and the Food Bank.
 Youth are made aware of various social services available to them at this stage of life and are supported through the process of filling out any necessary paper work and taught how to access these resources on their own.

 Youth drop in for many reasons; some need a meal, some need to find a way home; others need help to fill out forms so they can get ID, financial support or a job.
 They all need a safe place to be, and experience love and acceptance.

 At our Resource Centre, Youth Workers provide an array of “as-needed” services to youth.

 Youth who have been out of the home, or on the streets for a long time are often resistant to accessing structured support programs, or even to use our Resource Centre at all.
 It takes a big first step for them to come inside.
 Quite often, coming in for a meal is the first step for youth to exit the streets.
 The Resource Centre is where they can check things out and see if they feel safe coming to us for help.